Reşat Ulusay

 back to board

-President of International Society for Soil Mechanics and Geotechnical Engineering (2017-2021).
+Past President of International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE).

 Charles Wang-wai Ng

-Dr Charles Wang-wai Ng is currently the CLP Holdings Professor of Sustainability, Chair Professor in the Department of Civil and Environmental Engineering and Associate Vice-President for Research and Development at the Hong Kong University of Science and Technology (HKUST).
-He is the President of International Society for Soil Mechanics and Geotechnical Engineering (2017-2021).
+Professor Charles W. W. Ng is currently the Dean of HKUST Fok Ying Tung Graduate School, CLP Holdings Professor of Sustainability and Chair Professor in the Department of Civil and Environmental Engineering at the Hong Kong University of Science and Technology (HKUST).
+He is also the Vice-President for Gradate Support in our Guangzhou campus.
+He is the immediate past President of the International Society for Soil Mechanics and Geotechnical Engineering (2017-2022).
+He is a co-Editor-in-Chief of Canadian Geotechnical Journal.

 Professor Ng earned his PhD degree from the University of Bristol, UK in 1993.
 After carrying out a period of post-doctoral research at the University of Cambridge between 1993 and 1995, he returned to Hong Kong and joined HKUST as Assistant Professor in 1995 and rose through the ranks to become Chair Professor in 2011.
-Professor Ng was elected an Overseas Fellow by Churchill College, the University of Cambridge, a Fellow of the Hong Kong Academy of Engineering Sciences, and a Changjiang Scholar (Chair Professorship in Geotechnical Engineering).
-He is also a Fellow of the Institution of Civil Engineers (UK), the American Society of Civil Engineers, and the Hong Kong Institution of Engineers.
+Professor Ng was elected an Overseas Fellow by Churchill College, the University of Cambridge, a Fellow of the Royal Academy of Engineering, and a Fellow of the Hong Kong Academy of Engineering.
+He is also a Fellow of the Institution of Civil Engineers, the American Society of Civil Engineers, and the Hong Kong Institution of Engineers.
+According to the Stanford University published the top 2% Scientists Worldwide in September 2024, he is the only Chinese ranked within top five professors, in the category of career-long impact in the sub-fields: Geological & Geomatics Engineering; Civil Engineering.

 Chungsik Yoo